yume-chan/ya-webadb/libraries/adb/README.md

 public async getVersion(): Promise<string>;
 ```

-Get the version number of ADB server.
-This version is different from ADB server-daemon protocol version and device Android version, and increases when breaking changes are introduced into the client-server protocol.
+Get the version number of the ADB server.
+This version is not related to the ADB server-daemon protocol version nor device Android version, it increases when a breaking change is introduced into the client-server protocol.

 ##### `kill`